latris-io/knowledge-bot-cms/use_cases.md

 ### **UC-004: File Upload Processing and User Assignment**

 #### **Description**
-System processes file uploads and automatically assigns them to users with bot and company information.
+System processes file uploads and automatically assigns user, company, and bot relationships to files.
+The bot is determined based on the folder where the file is uploaded, following the `/bot-{id}` folder structure.

 #### **Actors**
 - **Primary**: File Upload System
-- **Secondary**: User Assignment Middleware
+- **Secondary**: Upload Extension Lifecycle Hooks

 #### **Preconditions**
-- User is logged into admin interface
+- User is logged into admin interface (regular or admin user)
-- File upload is initiated
+- File upload is initiated to a bot folder
-- User has bot and company assigned
+- Bot folders exist with pattern `/bot-{id}`

 #### **Main Flow**
-1. User uploads file via admin interface
+1. User uploads file via admin interface to a bot folder
-2. Upload middleware processes file
+2. Upload extension lifecycle hook (`afterCreate`) is triggered
+3. System detects user context (regular user or admin user)
+4. System assigns user relationship from authenticated context
-3. System assigns user, bot, and company metadata to file
+5. System assigns company relationship from user's company
+6. System determines bot from folder path (`/bot-{id}` pattern)
+7. System updates file with all three relationships
-4. System creates file-event record for processing
+8. System creates file-event record for processing tracking
-5. System logs upload success
+9. System logs successful relationship assignment
-6. Toast notification confirms upload
+10. Toast notification confirms upload

 #### **Alternative Flows**
-- **A1**: User missing bot/company → File uploaded but no assignments made
+- **A1**: User not found → File uploaded but no relationships assigned
-- **A2**: File upload fails → Error toast shown
+- **A2**: File not in bot folder → User and company assigned, no bot
+- **A3**: Bot ID from folder doesn't exist → User and company assigned only
-- **A3**: Metadata assignment fails → Logged but upload continues
+- **A4**: File-event creation fails → Logged but upload continues
+- **A5**: Admin user upload → System finds associated user account by email

 #### **Postconditions**
 - File is uploaded and stored
+- User relationship assigned from authenticated context
-- User, bot, company metadata assigned
+- Company relationship assigned from user's company
+- Bot relationship assigned based on folder path
-- File-event created for processing
+- File-event created with status 'pending' for processing
-- Upload confirmed via toast
+- Upload confirmed via toast notification

 #### **Business Rules**
-- **BR-016**: Files require user, bot, company assignment
+- **BR-016**: Bot is determined from folder path pattern `/bot-{id}`
-- **BR-017**: File-events track processing status
+- **BR-017**: File-events use schema: event_type='created', processing_status='pending'
 - **BR-018**: Upload success confirmed via toast
-- **BR-019**: Metadata assignment is automatic
+- **BR-019**: Admin uploads find user by matching email addresses
+- **BR-020**: Company can be inherited from bot if user has no company
+- **BR-021**: All three relationships (user, company, bot) are set atomically

 ---